-Devendra Fadnas, Prime Minister of Maharshtra, is also optimistic that the project will be finished on schedule.
+Devendra Fadnavis, Prime Minister of Maharashtra, is also optimistic that the project will be finished on schedule.

 «I appreciate when projects move ahead with required urgency, to achieve desirable results», he said in a statement on the Mumbai Metro Rail Corp website. «The 33.5-km Metro-3 corridor (Colaba-Bandra-SEEPZ) is showing promising speed in this direction.
 Our aim is to complete the project, highly needed to reduce traffic congestion in Mumbai within the scheduled time frame.
 Metros help reduce carbon footprint as well as pollution.
 It’s the greenest mass rapid transit system».

 To understand the impact that Line 3 will have, one only has to take a look at the state of Mumbai and its current transport system.
 It is one of the most chaotic cities in the world, as well as one of the most crowded, with an average of 82,000 people per 2.5 square kilometres - an urban density three times that of New York City, according to “The Wall Street Journal”.
 Its creaking old trains are besieged by roughly seven million commuters every day.